netconstructor/geocat-1/docs/eng/users/source/admin/configuration/index.rst

    expected.
 For example, downloads may fail to be correctly processed, or metadata harvesting from other servers may not work.

 To get to the System configuration, you must be logged on as administrator first.
-Open the Administration page and select System configuration (The link is highlighted with a red ellipse).
+Open the Administration page and select System configuration (The link is surrounded with a red rectangle).

 .. important:: New installations of GeoNetwork use admin for both username and password.
 It is important to change this from the Administration page once